Themes Map COE 70percent overlayer.png

 It’s important to present information in a way that is easily digestible to the audience.
 Visuals help tell a compelling story about the data - how it connects, why it’s important.

-I designed the deliverable to the right based on data collected from several individual and group sessions with the objective of gaining feedback on each division’s upcoming technology needs and goals.
-This in turn allows the centralized technology office for the university to better understand how best to allocate technology resources and assets.
-This map shows the connection between broader goals of this division, at the center, and fanning out to more concrete projects or purchases they are most interested in
+I designed this deliverable based on data collected from several individual and group sessions with faculty, staff, and deans.
+My objective was to gain feedback on each division’s upcoming technology, needs, and goals.
+This work helped my team in the centralized technology office understand how to best allocate technology resources.
+This themes map shows the connection between broader goals of one division at the center, and fans out to more concrete projects or purchases they are most interested in

 Titled "Technology Themes Map" this deliverable shows connections between broad goals and concrete projects